Experience the joy of Juneteenth in this celebration of freedom from the award-winning team of Angela Johnson and E.B. Lewis.

 From award-winning, New York Times bestselling author Ibi Zoboi comes her debut picture book—a tour de force that uses the principles of Kwanzaa to talk about the history of African Americans.
 This lyrical, powerful tribute is sumptuously illustrated by New Yorker artist and rising star Loveis Wise.

-A proud, empowering introduction to African American history that celebrates and honors enslaved ancestors
+Your Legacy is a proud, empowering picture book introduction to African American history that celebrates and honors enslaved ancestors from author Schele Williams and illustrator Tonya Engel.

 Your story begins in Africa.